-As you look through this report, please feel free to contact the staff at Health and Human Services with any questions you may have regarding the information provided.
-You can find this information and more on our website at www.co.richland.wi.us.
+As you review this annual report, please feel free to contact me with any questions.
+This, as well as past annual reports, information about our services, meeting minutes, and staff contact information are available on our website at www.co.richland.wi.us.